Channel Adoption Pathways and Post-Adoption Behavior: Estimation Sample and Summary Statistics

 \subsubsection{Event 1: COVID-19}

 The COVID-19 pandemic was an exogenous macro-environmental shock that prompted many consumers to adopt online shopping.
 Figure \ref{fig:covid_shock} shows the number of customers who adopted online shopping through the retailer's website and/or mobile app (from previously only shopping at physical stores) for each month for our observation period.
-As we can see, during March and April 2020, there was a large peak in the number of offline customers who first switched to online shopping; the number of adopters sharply increased from approx. 7,000 in January and February 2020 to approximately 20,000 in March and April 2020\footnote{In Figure \ref{fig:covid_shock}, we also see smaller peaks associated with the second and third waves of COVID-19.}.
-The customers who adopted online shopping during the onset of COVID-19 may have done so for reasons like health concerns, social distancing norms, etc., whereas the customers who adopted online shopping before that did so of their own volition, for other reasons (e.g., the convenience of online shopping), unrelated to COVID-19.
+As we can see, during March and April 2020, there was a large peak in the number of offline customers who first switched to online shopping; the number of adopters sharply increased from approx. 7,000 in January and February 2020 to approximately 20,000 in March and April 2020.
+Customers who adopted online shopping during the onset of COVID-19 may have done so for reasons like health concerns, social distancing norms, etc., whereas the customers who adopted online shopping before that did so of their own volition, for other reasons (e.g., the convenience of online shopping), unrelated to COVID-19.